pseudo-dynamic/PseudoDynamic.Terraform.Toolset/README.md

 }
 ```

-### Schema Constructor
+### Schema Class Constructor

 If you use an constructor for objects or blocks, your constructor parameter names must match the properties.
+During matching, property names and constructor parameter names are compared case insensitive.
 By using `AttributeIgnoreAttribute` you can ignore certain properties, so they won't be recognized as attributes anymore.
 Those constructor parameters that are not present as attributes, are requested from the service provider.

 ## Provider Debugging